-5.1 Registered information providers wishing to change their existing SafetyNET service should follow the same coordination procedures as for a new service, in accordance with the procedures set out in annex 2.

-5.2 Mariners should be informed of the changes to an existing SafetyNET service by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
-In addition, full details of the service should be sent to the International SafetyNET Coordinating Panel at the address given in annex 1.
+- 5.1 Registered information providers wishing to change their existing SafetyNET service should follow the same coordination procedures as for a new service, in accordance with the procedures set out in Annex 2. - 5.2 Mariners should be informed of the changes to an existing SafetyNET services by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
+In addition, full details of the service should be sent to the International SafetyNET Coordinating Panel at the address given in Annex 1.

-6 Operation of the International SafetyNET Service
+6 Operation of the International SafetyNET Services

-6.1 Given the size of a satellite ocean region, some form of selectivity in receiving and printing the various messages is required.
-All ships within the footprint of a selected satellite will receive area calls, however, they will only be displayed and printed by those receivers that recognize both:
+6.1 Given the size of a satellite Ocean Region, some form of selectivity in receiving and printing the various messages is required.
+All ships within the footprint of a selected satellite will receive area calls, however, they will only be displayed and printed by those receivers that recognise both:

-- .1 the fixed geographical area (NAVAREA/METAREA), user defined area as appropriate; and - .2 for coastal warnings, the coastal warning area and the subject indicator for the message.

-6.2 The message format includes a preamble which enables the EGC receiver to display and print only those MSI messages which relate to its present position, to the intended route, or to the aforementioned areas as programmed by the operator.

-6.3 For coastal warning areas messages, the MSI provider must ensure that the preamble includes the $B_1$ code identifier allocated for the particular area, along with the appropriate $B_2$ code subject indicator (see section 13.4).
-The EGC receiver can be set to reject messages concerning certain optional subjects which may not be required by the ship (e.g. LORAN messages may be rejected in a ship which is not fitted with a LORAN receiver).
-Receivers also use the $B_2$ code subject indicator to identify coastal warnings which, because of their importance, may NOT be rejected.

-6.4 Reception of certain types of messages, such as shore-to-ship distress alerts, SAR information, meteorological warnings and forecasts and navigational warnings, addressed to a geographical area within which the EGC receiver is located, is mandatory and cannot be suppressed by ships in the affected area.
-These messages are identified by the $C_2$ service codes: 00, 04, 14, 24, 31, 34 and 44 (see annex 4).

-6.5 When a message has been received error-free, a record is made of the message identification (the unique sequence number, the LES identifier and the service code) associated with that message.
-The unique sequence number is used to suppress the printing of repeated transmissions of the same message.

-6.6 An EGC receiver is capable of storing at least 255 message identifications.
+- .1 the fixed geographical area (NAVAREA/METAREA), user defined area as appropriate; and - .2 for coastal warnings, the coastal warning area and the subject indicator for the message. - 6.2 The message format includes a preamble, which enables the EGC receiver to display and print only those MSI messages, which relate to its present position, to the intended route, or to the aforementioned areas as programmed by the operator. - 6.3 For coastal warning areas messages, the MSI provider must ensure that the preamble includes the B_1 code identifier allocated for the particular area, along with the appropriate B_2 code subject indicator (see section 13.4).
+The EGC receiver can be set to reject messages concerning certain optional subjects, which may not be required by the ship (e.g. LORAN messages may be rejected in a ship, which is not fitted with a LORAN receiver).
+Receivers also use the B_2 code subject indicator to identify coastal warnings, which, because of their importance, may NOT be rejected. - 6.4 Reception of certain types of messages, such as shore-to-ship distress alerts, SAR information, meteorological warnings and forecasts and navigational warnings, addressed to a geographical area within which the EGC receiver is located, is mandatory and cannot be suppressed by ships in the affected area.
+These messages are identified by the C_2 service codes: 00, 04, 14, 24, 31, 34 and 44 (see Annex 4). - 6.5 When a message has been received error-free, a record is made of the message identification (the unique sequence number, the unique identifier and the service code) associated with that message.
+The unique sequence number is used to suppress the printing of repeated transmissions of the same message. - 6.6 An EGC receiver is capable of storing at least 255 message identifications.
 These message identifications are stored with an indication of the number of hours that have elapsed since the last receipt of the message.
 Subsequent reception of the same message identification will reset this timer.
 After between 60 and 72 hours, message identifications may be automatically erased.
 If the number of received message identifications exceeds the capacity of memory allocated, the oldest message identification will be erased.

+Figure 5 - SafetyNET service messages addressed to a circular area

+Figure 6 - SafetyNET service message addressing to a rectangular area

-Figure 6 - SafetyNET message addressing to a coastal warning area
+Figure 7 - SafetyNET services addressing to a coastal warning area